 Then came straightening irons in the late 90’s.
 Oh yeah, I latched onto them and never looked back.
 But, like most things, it was just a band-aid that caused more damage, time investment and money over the years.

 Easing Into It

-I’ve been working making my life as simple and minimal as possible for a while.
-I don’t do much with make-up, and I don’t get manicures and pedicures regularly.
+I’ve been working on making my life as simple and minimal as possible for a while.
+I don’t wear much make-up, and I don’t get manicures and pedicures regularly.
 My hair was that one thing I couldn’t nail down.
 I wanted to be able to just wash and go, and started day-dreaming about shaving my head to cut down on time spent getting ready.